acsilva96/shir-releases/README.md

 2. Create a Data pipeline to orchestrate the logic
 ![Alt text](img/2.png)

-3. Import the pipeline template
+3. Import the pipeline template  (pipeline-to-orchestrate.zip)
 ![Alt text](img/3.png)
 This is how it looks like:
 ![Alt text](img/4.png)